 - There are a number of civilian witnesses;

-- Where the offence involves mandatory disqualification.
+- The offence involves mandatory disqualification.

 The decision as to whether to waive or retain jurisdiction is an ongoing responsibility.
-Where information comes to the attention of the CPS after proceedings have been commenced in the United Kingdom courts which affects the decision to retain jurisdiction (e.g. where the visiting forces member is due to imminently depart the United Kingdom for duty elsewhere) a further review should be conducted.
+If, after proceedings have been commenced information comes to light, which affects the decision to retain jurisdiction (e.g. where the visiting forces member is due to imminently depart the UK for duty elsewhere) a further review should be conducted.
 Where it is decided to change jurisdiction to the service court, the UK proceedings should be discontinued and a certificate of waiver issued to allow the service court to assume jurisdiction.